This page explains my cell connectivity setup, or how I stay online as a full-timer. This is my setup as of June, 2020.

 Getting a Signal

 - The Verizon is a gUDP, or grandfathered Unlimited Data Plan, which means I can use data without being cut off or throttled halfway through the month.
 I use a Jetpack Mifi 8800 hotspot.
+While data is truly unlimited, the plan is out of contract so I try to keep my usage below 30-50GB per month to stay under the corporate radar.
+So far, so good.

-- The ATT is a (now retired) Unlimited Choice Plan, which gives me 22GB of unthrottled data and then they can slow down my speed if I’m in a congested area.
-So far, I haven’t been throttled down yet.
-It also supports use in Canada and Mexico, and it worked really well for the 2 months I was in Canada in 2018.
-I use a Netgear Unite hotspot and also my phone is also on this plan, which means I can use it as a hotspot if I forgot to grab one of the real hotspot devices when I’m hanging at Starbucks or the trailer repair shop.
+- My ATT plan is the (now retired) Unlimited Choice Plan, with a Netgear Unite hotspot.
+This plan includes 22GB of unthrottled data and then they can slow down my speed if I’m in a congested area.
+Three-plus years and I haven’t been throttled down yet.
+It also supports use in Canada and Mexico, and worked really well both summers I did 3-8 weeks in Canada (2018 and 2019).
+My phone is also on this plan, which means I can use it as a hotspot when I’m hanging out at the trailer shop on maintenance day.

 Boosting the Signal